1 Day in Madrid Itinerary: Best Things to Do, See & Eat

 5. Wander Around Plaza Mayor

-Plaza Mayor features little shops, restaurants, cafรฉs, and a statue of King Felipe III on his horse, standing proud in the center.
+Plaza Mayor features little shops, restaurants, cafรฉs, and a statue of King Felipe III on his horse, standing proudly in the center.
 Pop into a souvenir shop and get a piece of ceramic, a flamenco fan, or a football (dare I say, soccer?) jersey to remember your day in Madrid.

 P.S.
 If your visit falls during November or December, youโ€™ll love the adorable Christmas market with its festive lights, towering tree, and stalls selling decorations, nativity figurines, kids' toys, and more.